Understanding Inclusions in GST Valuation: A Comprehensive Guide

 Below is the list of exclusion of discounts as per GST law:

-• Pre-supply discounts, or the discounts shown on the invoice, have been permitted to be disregarded when calculating the taxable value since they are a typical part of trade and commerce.
+• Suppliers disregard pre-supply discounts, or the discounts they show on the invoice, when calculating the taxable value, as they consider these a typical part of trade and commerce.
 Examples of these discounts include quantity discounts and trade discounts.

-• If two requirements are satisfied, discounts after the supply can also be disregarded for calculating the taxable value.
+• If the supplier satisfies two requirements, they can also disregard discounts after the supply for calculating the taxable value.

-• The pre-supply agreement between the supplier and the recipient establishes the discount, which is then connected to the pertinent invoices.
+• The pre-supply agreement between the supplier and the recipient establishes the discount, which they then connect to the pertinent invoices.

 • The recipient reverses the input tax credit that is related to the discounts.